BDUG/l4rerust/docs/build.md

 artifacts before compilation (the same effect as passing `--clean`).
 Provide `--no-clean` to skip this cleanup when iterating.

 Built components and images are collected under the `out/` directory.
+Every bootable `.elf` (and any generated `.uimage`) discovered under `obj/l4/*/images/`—including nested entry-point directories produced by `.imagebuilds`—is staged into `out/images/`, overwriting older copies when duplicates share a basename.
 To boot an image on your host, run `scripts/runqemu.sh`.
 The script automatically chooses a sensible default image (preferring `out/images/bootstrap_hello_arm_virt.elf`) but accepts a path to another image when provided.

 The build scripts store version markers alongside cross-compiled binaries (for example `out/bash/arm/VERSION`).
 When the version constants in `scripts/build.sh`